 What are the most interesting/surprising things you’ve learned through the network to date?

-Research to date, which has covered 3 of 4 case studies (Colombia, Uganda, and Sri Lanka), has provided comparative insights regarding the relationship between justice, conflict, and development processes with the following patterns standing out most prominently for us.
+Research to date, which has covered three of four case studies (Colombia, Uganda, and Sri Lanka), has provided comparative insights regarding the relationship between justice, conflict, and development processes with the following patterns standing out most prominently for us.

 First, wars never simply end and they don’t start with clear beginnings.
 Thus it is necessary to unpack the continuities and deep structures of violence across different periods that are too often framed as distinct phases of pre-conflict, conflict, and post-conflict.
 It also requires attention to the multiple layers of conflict at the local, national, and transnational levels, and the many connections between them.

-Second, domestic violence and gender and sexual violence are often invoked as the consequences of war or post-war situations (e.g., vulnerability of women to ex-combatants, or as ex-combatants, or as female heads of households).
+Second, domestic violence and sexual and gender-based violence are often invoked as the consequences of war or post-war situations (e.g., vulnerability of women to ex-combatants, or as ex-combatants, or as female heads of households).
 This narrative tends to obscure that these forms of violence were often prevalent before war, and can produce policy responses that fail to address all sources of sexual and gender-based violence.

 Lastly, we are discovering greater commonalities among the cases than initially anticipated.
 For example, the concerns of Afro-Colombians are reminiscent of the challenges of nation-building in most post-colonial African states where parallel social and legal structures (despite being deficient) remain more accessible to a significant segment of the population.
 During our workshop in Colombia, we met a local community in Montes de Maria to discuss issues of justice and development in rural areas.
 One of the striking questions posed to us by residents was how they could build a justice system, which is consistent with their African heritage and traditions, as they considered the state system to be inaccessible.
 In Northern Uganda, we found that while local processes of reconciliation are prone to abuse by traditional authorities, they are highly regarded as complementary to formal processes of transitional justice.